 Herbs that are not eaten should be placed in a muslin filter bag so that the soup remains clear.

-- 12 Chinese mushrooms, soaked, rinsed, and stalks removed
+- 12 Chinese mushrooms / shitake mushrooms (soaked, rinsed, and stalks removed)

 - 2 tbsp dark soy sauce

-- 12 small tofu puffs, cut in half
+- 12 small tofu puffs (cut into halves)

-- 24 tofu skin knots, rinsed, soaked for 20 minutes, drained (optional)
+- 24 pieces tofu skin knots (rinsed, soaked for 20 minutes, drained) (optional)

-Bak Kut Teh is best served hot with steamed rice or fragrant rice cooked with shallot or garlic oil, yew char kway (also known as as you tiao or Chinese crullers), and cut chilies in soy sauce.
+Bak Kut Teh is best served hot with steamed rice or fragrant rice cooked with shallot or garlic, yew char kway (also known as as you tiao or Chinese crullers), and cut chilies in soy sauce.
+A vegetable dish that goes well with Bak Kut Teh is tender crisp blanched Yu Choy Sum.
+It is a nice counter point to the meaty soup.

 If you are interested to source and put together the herbs, you may want to include the following…